 “Over the seven to ten years horizon, branch distribution will follow the lead of global banks and diminish as an origination channel as digital distribution increasingly gains ascendency and customers’ digital confidence,” said Claes.
 “Brokers need to be alert to the attributes which drive customers to digital.”

-, executive director of AFG, also offered his vision of how the digital revolution will affect brokers.
+, also offered his vision of how the digital revolution will affect brokers.

 “The big brokers will deploy service centres to deal with digital,” said Watkins.
 “They may have to incur additional costs associated with the call centre or the service centre fulfilment costs as part of that process.
 The quid pro quo will be the ability to do twice as much volume.
 That’s where they can adapt.”